-We caution, however, that there is a difference between general awareness of the existence of the Office and a higher-level awareness of what it is for, what it can do, what to expect of it.
+It cannot be assumed that the community generally have the awareness levels of our respondents.
+Also there is a difference between general awareness of the existence of the Office and a higher-level awareness of what it is for, what it can do and what to expect of it.

-Importance of Ombudsman function
+Importance of Ombuds function